tanimislam/nprstuff/docs/source/index.rst

 Here are some things I would like to finish.

-* Get the non-NPR-API functionality working as robustly as the old, working, discontinued NPR API stuff.
+* Get the non-NPR-API functionality working as robustly as the old, working, discontinued NPR API stuff. |cbox|

 .. |cbox| unicode:: U+2611 ..
 BALLOT BOX WITH CHECK